tvqt/jacaranda/README.md

 # Jacaranda

-*A watchful tree and Slack messenger to keep you informed of the use of PlanningAlerts.*
+*A watchful tree and extensible Slack messenger to keep you informed of the use of PlanningAlerts and Right To Know.*

 Working on PlanningAlerts over the last year we’ve noticed that: